 Living History Day 2019

 Visitors were able to to see first-hand the skills and crafts which were developed and honed in Victorian Britain which included candle and yarn making, as well as fibre weaving and fabric dyeing.

-For those wishing to sample some of the cuisine of the time, a roast chestnut seller will be adorning the High Street with sounds and smells of their cooked wares.
+For those wishing to sample some of the cuisine of the time, a roast chestnut seller adorned the High Street with sounds and smells of their cooked wares.

 For more information please contact the Events Team on: